The-YoungOne/Customer_Portal/README.md

 Welcome to the **International Payment System**.
 This system allows customers to register and securely make international payments, while providing bank employees with the tools to monitor and verify transactions.
 The project has been developed by **The Risk Rangers** team.

-click the link below to view a video demonstration of the application: https://youtu.be/rpVu8z6tO5c
+click the link to view a video demonstration of the application: https://youtu.be/rpVu8z6tO5c

 ## **Project Overview**